 Ask any high school student who his or her favorite teacher is and then ask why.
 Chances are the answer will be, “Because she makes things more interesting” or “Because he tells stories.”

 When educators StorySpeak they keep their students engaged and interested by transforming learning into lively experiences.

-These teachers know that a great storyteller must first capture and hold the student’s attention and second, transport them into another world.
+These teachers know that a great storyteller must first capture the student’s imagination and hold their attention and second, transport them into another world.
 And they know the way to keep those students in that other world is by continually increasing the tension in the story until the conclusion is reached, the lesson learned and the message delivered.

 When things get competitive it’s all about the story.

 Today’s corporate leaders like stories because they bring their company’s heritage to life in the imagination.
 They share their stories with their customers, their staff, their new hires.
 They live them.
 Corporate leaders StorySpeak their visions and goals.